subhaintdead/tic-tac-toe/README.md

 # tic-tac-toe
-this is a simple, cli-based two player tic tac toe game.
+this is a simple, cli-based tic tac toe game.